adalbertobrant/searchDatabase/README.md

 # searchDatabase
-A simple program to learn and do some querry in multiples texts files
+A simple program to learn and do some query in multiples texts files